 USB launched a new Strategic Plan on October 1, 2021 that focuses on value to U.S. soy farmers through reputation, differentiation and resilience.
 For FY24, USB seeks Letters of Interest for new ideas for FY24 research and promotion investment based upon the organization’s Strategic Plan.

 United Soybean Board FY24 REQUEST FOR LETTERS OF INTEREST

-Submission Deadline for USB FY24 Letters of Interest: Noon Central Time, Friday, October 14, 2022
+Submission Deadline for USB FY24 Letters of Interest: THE SUBMISSION WINDOW IS NOW CLOSED.

 The United Soybean Board (USB) seeks ideas for fiscal year 2024 research and promotion investments that align with the Strategic Plan.
 In addition, USB developed specific strategic priorities for FY24 for the three priority areas in the plan.
 USB encourages Letters of Interest that address the Strategic Plan priorities (see Innovation & Technology, Infrastructure & Connectivity and Health & Nutrition priorities) below from both a supply and demand perspective.
 USB will review each letter of submission and evaluate it based on alignment with our goals and likelihood of benefiting the soy industry.
 Based on this evaluation, we will invite selected submissions to further develop the idea and submit a full proposal.

 – Use on farms, SAF, biodiesel market, etc.

 – Link farmers to end users